hightechu/hightechu-academy-autogenda/README.md

 ## User Stories

-* I want to be able to personalise my experience in terms of having a profile (profile page)
+* I want to be able to personalise my experience in terms of having a profile (profile page).
-* Customise your available date (schedule editor)
+* Customise your available date (schedule editor).
-* Customise event details (event popup)
+* Customise event details (event popup).
-* I want to be able to log in to the platform/app (Login screen)
+* I want to be able to log in to the platform/app (login screen).
-* I want a changable time table
+* I want a changable time table.
 * I want alerts for new events.

 ## Promo